blockprotocol/blockprotocol/rfcs/text/0352-graph-type-system.md

 Entity Types can also express the types of relationships they have with other things.

-- **Specifying an Entity Type has outgoing Links** - The links going _from_ an Entity are described a set of Link Types
+- **Specifying an Entity Type has outgoing Links** - The links going _from_ an Entity are described as a set of Link Types

   **Example 1**